 Frederick Owens is an electronic discovery project manager who joined Gunster in 2011.
-Fred has more than a decade of experience working with attorneys and professional support staff in the areas of information technology management, electronic discovery and litigation support, both in and out of the courtroom.
+Fred has over 20 years of experience working with attorneys and professional support staff in the areas of information technology management, electronic discovery and litigation support, both in and out of the courtroom.

-Fred is focused on ensuring compliance with state and federal electronic discovery rules and ESI collection from clients and opposing and third parties.
-Fred is also involved in document review team coordination, budgeting and third party e-discovery vendor selection, as well as the management, processing and production of electronically stored data.
+Fred is focused on ensuring compliance with state and federal electronic discovery rules, information governance requirements and ESI collection from clients, opposing counsel and third parties in all areas of litigation, including internal corporate investigations.
+Fred is also involved in document review team coordination, management budgeting and third party e-discovery vendor selection, as well as custodian interviews to identify relevant data sources, and the collection, processing and production of electronically stored data.
+In addition to his deep knowledge of state and federal ESI rules and case law, he has extensive experience in cases involving the Stored Communications Act, the Cable Privacy Act and the Computer Fraud and Abuse Act and has worked on various cases involving complex technology issues such as IP identification, IP history and social media user identification and has testified by affidavit, declaration or via live, oral testimony over 30 times in matters involving all of the above topics.
 He seeks to ensure that advanced analytics are used to expedite document review.
 In addition, Fred works on initiatives pertaining to trial preparation, trial support, electronic evidence presentation, creation of demonstrative aids and the deployment of courtroom technology.

 Fred is dedicated to delivering acute attention to detail when organizing and synthesizing large quantities of data.
 He is personally committed to remaining accessible to both clients and colleagues alike.
 Fred’s background in information technology, along with his law degree, aid him in bridging the gap between the law and electronically stored information.

-A member of ACEDS since 2015, Fred received a Kroll On-Track E-Discovery Certification in 2000.
-His e-discovery application experience includes Relativity, Ringtail, Catalyst, Recommind, iPro, LAW, Summation and Concordance.
-He is proficient in a wide range of litigation support applications including Trail/Director/Sanction, Timeline Express, Deposition Director, Timecoder Pro and Depoview.
-He is also familiar with a variety of business and enterprise information technology applications including Microsoft enterprise level server, mail and database systems, cloud based storage systems, file sharing and collaborative workspace applications, among many, many others.
+A member of ACEDS since 2015, Fred has served as president of the board of directors for the ACEDS South Florida Chapter since 2018.
+Fred received a Kroll On-Track E-Discovery Certification in 2010.
+His e-discovery application experience includes CSDisco, Relativity, Ringtail, Catalyst, Recommind, iPro, LAW, Summation and Concordance.
+He is proficient in a wide range of litigation support applications including Trail Director/Sanction, Timeline Express, Deposition Director, Timecoder Pro, Depoview, chronology building applications and applications used to manage text and video deposition collections.
+He is also familiar with a variety of business and enterprise information technology applications including Microsoft enterprise level server, mail and database systems, cloud-based storage systems, file sharing and collaborative workspace applications, among many others.

 - “ESI/E-Discovery: Counsel Sanctions for E-Discovery Violations”